 I will be really pleased to hear more about your ideas and the way you expand these using diverse ceramic sculptural process.”

 How I do what I do is very much driven of what I want to achieve.
 Sometimes it can be a very specific object which is stuck in my head and needs to get out.
-Most of the times it’s a concept that I find intriguing and feels the need to turn into a real thing.
+Most of the times it’s a concept that I find intriguing and feel the need to turn into a real thing.
 And occasionally it’s pure, playful experimentation without a purpose.
 I am not a believer of spontaneity and intuition, although I do tend to trust my hands when it comes to reading forms, surfaces, and textures.

 My making process usually starts with a concept that I encounter through reading that sparks my interest because it can trigger a visual, physical, or spatial manifestation that I can twist and re-interpret.
 This could be anything from a fascinating word, a saying, a metaphor, a verse of a poem or even a slogan.
 I am lucky that I can also dip into the richness of the Greek language and use words outside their commonly used context.